josh-merrill/josh-merrill/README.md

 - 🌱 I’m currently learning **Ruby on Rails & Javascript.**

-- 🤝 I’m looking to collaborate on **freelance projects for e-commerce brands and small businesses.**

 - 👨‍💻 All of my projects are available at [troopl.com/joshmerrill](https://www.troopl.com/joshmerrill).

 - 📫 How to reach me **joshmmerrill@outlook.com**.